The Cologne Fiscal Court has ruled that the purchase and sale of virtual land in a computer game is subject to VAT.

 Users can deposit a regular fee into premium accounts and then have the option to purchase virtual land.
 The virtual country can be designed according to your own wishes.
 Users who own land in the game rent web storage or server space from the provider.
 The provider receives a one-time fee for “purchasing” the land and setting it up, and a regular fee thereafter for service and maintenance.
 The user can create a virtual world of landscapes, buildings and virtual objects.
 According to the “Terms of Service” of the provider, the value of these services is due to the user.
 In para.
 3.2. of the “Terms of Service” states in this regard:

-The plaintiff’s activity consisted of acquiring virtual land within the game by paying the relevant fees, parceling it and renting it out to other users within the game in return for payment of virtual currency.
+The plaintiff’s activity consisted of acquiring virtual land within the game by paying the corresponding fees, parceling it out and renting it to other users within the game against payment of virtual currency.
 Accumulated virtual currency was then exchanged by the plaintiff with the operator via the exchange platform into U.S. dollars, which were credited to the established credit account of the plaintiff with the game operator.
 These U.S. dollars were initially used to pay the fees charged by the provider.
 The plaintiff had a remaining profit paid out by the provider to his PayPal account.
 PayPal in turn exchanged these U.S. dollars for euros, which the plaintiff had transferred to his account at his bank.

 In his sales tax return for 2013, the plaintiff declared the net sales generated as taxable and calculated a residual sales tax, taking into account input taxes.
 The declaration was equivalent to a tax assessment subject to review.
 The statement from the tax office L, which was responsible for the plaintiff at the time, is dated July 20, 2015.